-Superalloys: What They Are and How to Machine Them
+Superalloys and How PECM Can Machine Them

 A viable, but often overlooked, solution is utilizing electrochemical machining (ECM) to machine parts from Superalloys.
 ECM is a no-stress, no-contact method which can easily machine iron, nickel, or cobalt based materials.
 This process also creates low roughness surfaces without recast layer or heat affected zones – critical to fatigue and corrosion performance at high temperatures.